Learning Decomposed Representation for Counterfactual Inference: DeR-CFR Algorithm

-With the decomposed representations, we propose to learn the outcome regression model for estimating the ITE.
+With the decomposed representations, we propose to learn the outcome regression model for estimating the treatment effect.
 Similar to \cite{johansson2016learning,shalit2017estimating,hassanpour2020learning}, we also train two regression networks for each treatment arm, $h^0$ and $h^1$, based on the observed outcomes of samples with $t_i=0$ and $t_i=1$, respectively.
-As guided by the graphical model in Figure \ref{fig:causal}, we can train these regression models only based on the decomposed representation of $C(X)$ and $A(X)$.
+As guided by the graphical model in Figure \ref{fig:causal}, we train these regression models only based on the decomposed representations of $C(X)$ and $A(X)$.

-where the sample weight $\omega$ is learned from confounder balancing.
+where the sample weight $\omega$ is learned from confounder balancing with Eq. \ref{eq:c_balancing}.

-\subsubsection{Objective Function}
+\subsection{Objective Function}

-Therefore, we try to minimize the following objective function in our DeR-CFR algorithm:
+Therefore, we propose to minimize the following objective function in our DeR-CFR algorithm:

-where $Reg$ refers to the regularization term on our model parameters (see supplementary for details).
+where $Reg$ refers to the regularization term on the DeR-CFR parameters: